Young people who have left school or college still get support ...

-If they are not sure whether to look for work* or carry on with their education.
+If they are not sure whether to look for work* or carry on with their education, our staff can help.

 *Important: Young people have to stay in learning, including training, until they are 18, due to the Government Raising the Participation Age (RPA).
 RPA is about making sure young people develop the skills employers need to compete in a global economy.

 Careers advisers from C&K Careers follow up students until they are settled.
-Advisers:
+Advisers will:

-- see young people in their nearest centre
+- see young people in your nearest centre

-- help and advice with applications for further and higher education, jobs, apprenticeships and training
+- help and advice with applications for further and higher education, jobs, and apprenticeships and training

 - offer help with job search